-It is also common for Comcast to charge for service calls and technicians visits after promising not to do so.
-For example, Tim Davis managed to prove that the charge of $82 for the service call not valid only after providing the recording of the prior call with Comcast, in which he was clearly told he would not be charged for it.
+It is also common for Comcast to charge for service calls and technician visits after promising not to do so.
+For example, Tim Davis managed to prove that the charge of $82 for a service call not valid only after providing the recording of a prior call with Comcast, in which he was clearly told he would not be charged for it.

-The scope of Comcast’s deceptive trade practices is so great that Attorneys General of Minnesota, Washington state, and Massachusetts sued Comcast for overcharging, failure to deliver the promised Visa gift cards, and charging customers for unsolicited services and equipment deliveries.
+The scope of Comcast’s deceptive trade practices is so great that the Attorneys General of Minnesota, Washington, and Massachusetts sued Comcast for overcharging, failure to deliver the promised Visa gift cards, and charging customers for unsolicited services and equipment deliveries.

-Sue Comcast for not disconnecting the service upon your request
+Sue Comcast for not disconnecting a service upon your request

-If you are dissatisfied with the service, you may request to cancel your subscription.
-Such a simple move is not really simple with Comcast.
-First, it might be difficult to make the company accept your appeal.
-For example, one of the customers recorded a 20-min-long chat with customer support, which refused to disconnect the service despite the customer’s firm request.
-Second, you risk having your name changed to ‘a**hole’ or ‘dummy’ in emails and customer pages, and bills.
+If you are dissatisfied with Comcast’s service, you may request them to cancel your subscription.
+That is not as simple as it should be with Comcast.
+First, the company might ignore or deny your request.
+For example, one customer recorded a 20-min-long chat in which customer support refused to disconnect a service.
+Bizarrely, the company may even change your name in emails and on your bills and web account to ‘a**hole’ or ‘dummy.’

-More than that, the company may continue to charge you for the service you no longer get.
+The company will often continue to charge you for service you no longer receive.
 Some customers are not even aware the company continues to charge them regular fees after service cancellation.
-Thus, you can be harassed by collectors or have your credit rate damaged.
+They can end up being harassed by debt collectors or suffer damage to your credit rating.
 In all these cases, you can protect your rights in small claims court.
 DoNotPay makes it effortless.
 Access DoNotPay in any web browser or use the iPhone app.

 Sue Comcast for property damage

-Product installation may cause much damage to your property.
-The most cited cases are damage to sewage pipes and sprinkler systems by technicians who bury the cables.
-Technicians were also reported to ruin the yard and break the plants.
-In some cases, customers find out their outlets no longer work after TV installation, or their TV doesn’t work after the installation of a router.
+Incompetent equipment installation may cause damage to your property.
+The most cited cases are damage to sewage pipes and sprinkler systems by technicians who bury cables.
+Technicians have also been reported to ruin customers’ yards and gardens.
+In some cases, customers find out their power outlets no longer work after installation of a TV service, or their TV doesn’t work after the installation of a router.